omnirom/android/README.md

 To get started with OmniROM, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html).

-To initialize your local repository using the OmniROM trees, use a command like this:
+To initialize your local repository using the OmniROM trees, install the git-lfs packages and use a command like this:

+    sudo apt-get install git-lfs

     repo init -u https://github.com/omnirom/android.git -b android-14.0 --git-lfs